Last updated September 2022 |

 Mindfulness-based stress reduction (MBSR)

 In small doses, stress helps us rise to challenges and pushes us to act.
-In the long-term however, too much stress can be detrimental to our well-being as these feelings begin to internalise and eat away at us.
+In the long term, however, too much stress can be detrimental to our well-being as these feelings begin to internalise and eat away at us.
 Symptoms of stress include loss of appetite, insomnia, anger, anxiety and even chest pains.
 Research has shown that people who are under prolonged stress are at a greater risk of developing health problems such as high blood pressure and heart attacks.

-MBSR looks to help people cope with stress using mindfulness techniques such as gentle stretching, mindfulness meditation and other mind-body exercises.
-The aim is to offer a greater clarity on what is happening, to help people recognise stress triggers and deal with them in a productive manner.
+MBSR looks to help people cope with stress using mindfulness techniques such as gentle stretching, mindful meditation and other mind-body exercises.
+The aim is to offer greater clarity on what is happening, and to help people recognise stress triggers and deal with them in a productive manner.
 According to the Mental Health Foundation, the majority of those who take part in MBSR courses are reported to feel more engaged in work, less anxious and have fewer physical symptoms of stress.

 Mindfulness-based cognitive therapy (MBCT)

 Designed specifically to help those prone to recurring depression, MBCT combines mindfulness techniques (such as meditation, stretching and breathing exercises) with elements of cognitive therapy that help break negative thought patterns.

 As well as helping those with recurrent depression, this therapy has been proven to help with a variety of mental health issues, including:

 Since the concept of mindfulness arrived in the West in the 1970s, the claimed benefits have been substantiated by several clinical studies.
 The aim of mindfulness is to help individuals do the following: